Daniel-Goerlich/gdb/README.md

 #####What is gdb?

 `gdb` is a debugger which allows the user to see what is going on inside of an executed program.
-If the written program crashes, the user can use `gdb` to step through the program to see where the program crashed. `gdb` helps the user to find and locate bugs such as segmentation faults, errors in output formating, ect.
+If the written program has a bug, the user can use `gdb` to step through the program to locate the bug. `gdb` helps the user to find and locate bugs such as segmentation faults, errors in output formating, ect.
 However, gdb does not find memory leaks.
 In order to find memory leaks, tools such as valgrind and cppcheck should be used.
 One thing to remember while using `gdb` is that it is a tool to help a programmer debug a program. `gdb` does not ensure the program is perfect if ran with `gdb`.

 #####gdb Download